erlinis/dl/README.md

   **Important:**

   - `REPOSITORIES` list of repositories names comma separated and without spaces.
+  - `REPOSITORIES_OWNER` name of the person or team responsible for the repositories
   - `GITHUB_APP_INSTALLATION_OWNER` your github user u organization name, depending where the app was installed.
   - `GITHUB_APP_PRIVATE_KEY` should be a string encoded in _base64_.
   - `GITHUB_APP_INSTALLATION_ID` can be found in your Github App in the `Install App` menu.
 Click the installation previouly done and take the "id" from the url: <https://github.com/apps/>**YOUR-APP**/installations/**INSTALLATION-ID**